rolling-scopes-school/tasks/stage2/tasks/decision-making-tool/README.md

 ##### General

-1. (+1) Displays the `wheel` element in the `WoF` modal window.
+1. (+1) Displays the `wheel` element in the `Decision Picker` modal window.

-##### Lot slice
+##### Option section

-1. (+2) The `wheel` element must display lots as slices of a circle.
+1. (+2) The `wheel` element must display options as sections of a circle.
-2. (+4) The order of `lot slices` on the `wheel` element must be randomized when the modal window is opened and not change until it is closed.
+2. (+4) The order of `option sections` on the `wheel` element must be randomized when the modal window is opened and not change until it is closed.
-3. (+4) The fill color of each `lot slice` must be randomly generated when the modal window is opened and not change until it is closed.
+3. (+4) The fill color of each `option section` must be randomly generated when the modal window is opened and not change until it is closed.
-4. (+8) The width (angle) of each `lot slice` must depend on the `weight` field of the lot. _The main idea of this feature is that by setting the values of lot weight we can adjust the chance of winning a particular lot.
-That is, the higher the weight of a particular lot, the wider its slice, and therefore the higher the chance of winning it._
+4. (+8) The width (angle) of each `option section` must depend on the `weight` field of the option. _The main idea of this feature is that by setting the weight value of the option we can adjust the chance of that particular option being picked.
+That is, the higher the weight of the option, the wider its section, and therefore the higher the chance of being picked._
-5. (+2) Each `lot-slice` must have a visual boundary to distinguish it from other elements (e.g., adjacent slices, cursor, center element), even if their fill colors are similar. _(Additional stroke, shadow, fill can be useful here.)_
+5. (+2) Each `option section` must have a visual boundary to distinguish it from other elements (e.g., adjacent sections, cursor, center element), even if their fill colors are similar. _(Additional stroke, shadow, fill can be useful here.)_

-##### Lot slice title
+##### Option section title

-1. (+2) Each `lot slice` must display the `title` value of the lot as text (except in the case described in the next bullet point).
-The text should be placed on the slice from the center of the wheel to the edge (or from the edge to the center).
+1. (+2) Each `option section` must display the `title` value of the option as text (except in the case described in the next bullet point).
+The text should be placed in the section from the center of the wheel to the edge (or from the edge to the center).
-2. (+4) Each `lot slice title` must not violate the boundaries of its slice.
-If the width (angle) of the slice is not wide enough to display the text, the text must not be displayed.
+2. (+4) Each `option section title` must not violate the boundaries of its section.
+If the width (angle) of the section is not wide enough to display the text, the text must not be displayed.
-3. (+4) Each `lot slice title` must not violate the boundaries of wheel.
+3. (+4) Each `option section title` must not violate the boundaries of wheel.
 If `title` is too long, it should be clipped and end with ellipsis _(e.g., `"some very very long title" -> "some very very long t…"`)_.
-4. (+2) Each displayed `lot slice title` must have a visual boundary to distinguish it from the randomized `lot slice` fill color. _(Additional stroke, shadow, fill can be useful here.)_
+4. (+2) Each displayed `option section title` must have a visual boundary to distinguish it from the randomized `option section` fill color. _(Additional stroke, shadow, fill can be useful here.)_

 ##### Center element

-1. (+2) In the center of the `wheel`, there must be a decorative element to hide the point of contact between all the wheel slices _(e.g., a small circle, star, image, etc.)_.
+1. (+2) In the center of the `wheel`, there must be a decorative element to hide the point of contact between all the option sections _(e.g., a small circle, star, image, etc.)_.
-2. (+2) The `center element` must have a visual boundary to distinguish it from other elements (e.g., adjacent slices), even if their fill colors are similar. _(Additional stroke, shadow, fill can be useful here.)_
+2. (+2) The `center element` must have a visual boundary to distinguish it from other elements (e.g., adjacent sections), even if their fill colors are similar. _(Additional stroke, shadow, fill can be useful here.)_

 ##### Cursor

-1. (+4) The `wheel` element must display a `cursor` that points to the current lot.
+1. (+4) The `wheel` element must display a `cursor` that points to the current option.
 It can be designed in the form of a triangle, arrow or any similar figure with a clearly defined pointer.
 2. (+2) The `cursor` must be placed at any position on the edge of the `wheel` and not overlapped by other elements.
-3. (+2) The `cursor` must have a visual boundary to distinguish it from other elements (e.g., adjacent slices, background), even if their fill colors are similar. _(Additional stroke, shadow, fill can be useful here.)_
+3. (+2) The `cursor` must have a visual boundary to distinguish it from other elements (e.g., adjacent sections, background), even if their fill colors are similar. _(Additional stroke, shadow, fill can be useful here.)_

-##### Wheel rotating
+##### Decision Picking

-1. (+2) When wheel rotation is initiated, the wheel must start rotating and stop after a short duration.
+1. (+2) When decision picking is initiated, the wheel must start rotating and stop after a short duration.
 2. (+4) The rotation duration must be specified by the `duration` element.
 That is, it should correspond to its value (in seconds) at the moment of rotation start. _Be loyal when crosschecking.
 A small inaccuracy is acceptable.
 There is no need to reduce points for a difference of a couple of seconds._
 3. (+4) The rotation should have a non-linear velocity.
 Use a suitable easing _(e.g. `ease-in-out` or `ease-in-out-back' with a tiny magnitude)_.
-4. (+4) The wheel must perform several full spins (minimum 5) and stop at a randomly selected lot.
+4. (+4) The wheel must perform several full turns (minimum 5) and stop at a randomly picked option.
-5. (+2) A `winning sound` must be played when `wheel rotation state` is changed to `wheel winning state` if the app sound is not muted.
+5. (+2) A `finish sound` must be played when `picking state` is changed to `picked state` if the app sound is not muted.
-6. (+2) A `winning sound` must not be played if the app sound is muted.
+6. (+2) A `finish sound` must not be played if the app sound is muted.
-7. (+4) In the wheel rotation state, `lot slices` must not change their order, shape, color. _It means that visually the `lot slices` shall rotate as an indivisible whole wheel._
+7. (+4) In the `picking state`, `option sections` must not change their order, shape, color. _It means that visually the `option sections` shall rotate as an indivisible whole wheel._
-8. (+4) In the wheel rotation state, the `lot slice title` shall not change its location relative to the boundaries of its `lot slice`. _It means that visually `lot slice title` and `lot slice` should rotate as an indivisible element._
+8. (+4) In the `picking state`, each `option section title` shall not change its location relative to the boundaries of its `option section`. _It means that visually `option section title` and `option section` should rotate as an indivisible element._
-9. (+2) In the wheel rotation state, the `cursor` must stay in its place and not rotate.
+9. (+2) In the `picking state`, the `cursor` must stay in its place and not rotate.

-#### Selected lot (13/164)
+#### Picked option (13/164)

-1. (+1) Displays a `selected lot` element within the `WoF` modal window.
+1. (+1) Displays a `picked option` element within the `Decision Picker` modal window.
-2. (+2) In the wheel initial state, `selected lot` must display the `title` of the lot currently pointed to by the wheel `cursor`.
+2. (+2) In the `initial state`, `picked option` must display the `title` of the option currently pointed to by the wheel `cursor`.
-3. (+4) In the wheel rotation state, `selected lot` must **dynamically** display the `title` of the lot currently pointed to by the wheel cursor.
+3. (+4) In the `picking state`, `picked option` must **dynamically** display the `title` of the option currently pointed to by the wheel cursor.
-4. (+2) In the wheel winning state, `selected lot` must display the `title` of the lot currently pointed to by the wheel cursor.
+4. (+2) In the `picked state`, `picked option` must display the `title` of the option currently pointed to by the wheel cursor.
-5. (+2) In the initial and rotation states, the `selected lot` must not be highlighted.
+5. (+2) In the `initial and picking states`, the `picked option` must not be highlighted.
-6. (+2) In the winning state, the `selected lot` must be highlighted.
+6. (+2) In the `picked state`, the `picked option` must be highlighted.

 #### Interactions (72/164)

 ##### Closing modal

-1. (+1) Displays a `close button` in the upper right corner of modal window for returning to the [list of lots](#list-of-lots-92-points).
+1. (+1) Displays a `close button` in the upper right corner of modal window for returning to the [list of options](#list-of-options-92-points).
 The appearance of this button should clearly indicate its purpose _(contain appropriate text or icon. e.g., "⨉", "x", etc.)_.
-2. (+4) The `close button` click must close `WoF` modal window and return the user to the [list of lots](#list-of-lots-92-points).
+2. (+4) The `close button` click must close `Decision Picker` modal window and return the user to the [list of options](#list-of-options-92-points).
-3. (+4) The `Escape key press` must close `WoF` modal window and return the user to the [list of lots](#list-of-lots-92-points).
+3. (+4) The `Escape key press` must close `Decision Picker` modal window and return the user to the [list of options](#list-of-options-92-points).
-4. (+4) The `outside click` must close `WoF` modal window and return the user to the [list of lots](#list-of-lots-92-points).
+4. (+4) The `outside click` must close `Decision Picker` modal window and return the user to the [list of options](#list-of-options-92-points).
-5. (+4) Closing `WoF` modal window must remove it from DOM.
+5. (+4) Closing `Decision Picker` modal window must remove it from DOM.
-6. (+2) In the wheel rotation state, `close button` must be temporarily visually disabled or hidden and must not be functioning.
+6. (+2) In the `picking state`, `close button` must be temporarily visually disabled or hidden and must not be functioning.
-7. (+2) In the wheel rotation state, the `Escape key press` functionality must be temporarily disabled.
+7. (+2) In the `picking state`, the `Escape key press` functionality must be temporarily disabled.
-8. (+2) In the wheel rotation state, the `outside click` functionality must be temporarily disabled.
+8. (+2) In the `picking state`, the `outside click` functionality must be temporarily disabled.
-9. (+2) In the initial and winning states `close button` returns to its original state and functions as it should.
+9. (+2) In the `initial and picked states` `close button` returns to its original state and functions as it should.
-10. (+2) In the initial and winning states `Escape key press` functions as it should.
+10. (+2) In the `initial and picked states` `Escape key press` functions as it should.
-11. (+2) In the initial and winning states `outside click` functions as it should.
+11. (+2) In the `initial and picked states` `outside click` functions as it should.

 ##### Duration

-1. (+1) Displays a `duration` `<input>` element within the `WoF` modal window for setting the rotation duration in seconds.
+1. (+1) Displays a `duration` `<input>` element within the `Decision Picker` modal window for setting the rotation duration in seconds.
 The appearance of this input should clearly indicate its purpose _(contain appropriate label and/or placeholder. e.g., "duration", "time", "seconds", etc.)_
 2. (+2) `duration` element must be able to be edited by the user.
 3. (+2) `duration` element must take only numbers.
 4. (+2) `duration` element must have a default value, which should be between 5 and 30 seconds.
-5. (+4) In the wheel rotation state, `duration` element must be temporarily visually disabled and must not be functioning.
+5. (+4) In the `picking state`, `duration` element must be temporarily visually disabled and must not be functioning.
-6. (+4) In the initial and winning states `duration` element returns to its original state and functions as it should.
+6. (+4) In the `initial and picked states` `duration` element returns to its original state and functions as it should.

-##### Spin
+##### Pick

-1. (+1) Displays a `spin button` within the `WoF` modal window for start rotation of the wheel.
-The appearance of this button should clearly indicate its purpose _(contain appropriate text and/or icon. e.g., "spin", "play", etc.)_.
+1. (+1) Displays a `pick button` within the `Decision Picker` modal window for start picking process.
+The appearance of this button should clearly indicate its purpose _(contain appropriate text and/or icon. e.g., "pick", "start", etc.)_.
-2. (+4) The `spin button` click must attempt to initiate rotation of the wheel.
+2. (+4) The `pick button` click must attempt to initiate picking process.
-   - If the `duration` input value is greater than five seconds inclusive, the wheel should successfully initiate rotation.
+   - If the `duration` input value is greater than five seconds inclusive, the `Decision Picker` should successfully initiate picking process.
    - Otherwise, the user should be notified of incorrect input _(the default form validation is enough, but you can implement a custom one if you want)_.
-3. (+4) In the wheel rotation state, `spin button` must be temporarily visually disabled and must not be functioning.
+3. (+4) In the `picking state`, `pick button` must be temporarily visually disabled and must not be functioning.
-4. (+4) In the initial and winning states `spin button` returns to its original state and functions as it should.
+4. (+4) In the `initial and picked states` `pick button` returns to its original state and functions as it should.

 ##### Sound

 > Keeping or not keeping mute state between sessions is at your choice and is not evaluated on crosscheck.

-1. (+1) Displays a `sound button` within the `WoF` modal window for toggling sound on/off.
+1. (+1) Displays a `sound button` within the `Decision Picker` modal window for toggling sound on/off.
 The appearance of this button should clearly indicate its purpose _(contain appropriate text and/or icon. e.g., "sound: on", "sound: off", "🔊", "🔇", etc.)_.
 2. (+4) The `sound button` click must toggle sound on/off.
 3. (+2) The `sound button` appearance must correspond to the current mute state (dynamically). _This means that if the sound is muted, the button shows that it is muted and vice versa._
-4. (+4) In the wheel rotation state, `sound button` must be temporarily visually disabled or hidden and must not be functioning.
+4. (+4) In the `picking state`, `sound button` must be temporarily visually disabled or hidden and must not be functioning.
-5. (+4) In the initial and winning states `sound button` returns to its original state and functions as it should.
+5. (+4) In the `initial and picked states` `sound button` returns to its original state and functions as it should.

 ## Crosscheck Evaluation